 Azure Function Manual Trigger

 You can also manually trigger a non-HTTP-triggered function with the help of an HTTP request.
-In some scenarios, you will have to trigger an Azure Function at a scheduled time.
+In some scenarios, you must trigger an Azure Function at a scheduled time.
 Timmer trigger is one of the examples here.

-You can use a few tools like PostMan, Fiddler, cURL, etc to send the HTTP requests.
+You can use tools like PostMan, Fiddler, cURL, etc, to send the HTTP requests.

-You can check out a simple example of a Azure Function Timmer Trigger now.
+You can check out a simple example of an Azure Function Timmer Trigger now.

-As part of the functionality to execute a non-HTTP triggered Azure function is to retrieve the _master key of the Azure Function App.
-To get the _master key of the Azure Function App, you need to follow the below steps
+Part of the functionality to execute a non-HTTP triggered Azure function is to retrieve the _master key of the Azure Function App.
+To get the _master key of the Azure Function App, follow the steps below.

-- On the Function App page, click on the App keys from the left navigation and then click on _master as highlighted below.
+• On the Function App page, click the App keys from the left navigation and then click on _master as highlighted below.

-- On the Edit host key window, click on the copy to clipboard button to copy the value of the _master key value.
-Keep this key value in a notepad as we are going to use the same in the next part of our implementation.
-Click on the Ok button.
+• Click the copy to clipboard button on the Edit host key window to copy the _master key value.
+Keep this key value in a notepad, as we will use the same in the next part of our implementation.
+Click on the OK button.

-Now, navigate to the Azure function, click on the Code + Test button from the left navigation, and then click on the Test/Run on the Azure Function page, Now click on the Run button on the Input window.
-You can able to see below that we got the output as 202 Accepted.
+Now, navigate to the Azure function, click on the Code + Test button from the left navigation, and then click the Test/Run on the Azure Function page.
+Now click on the Run button on the Input window.
+You can see below that we got the output as 202 Accepted.

 Calling the Azure Function